 Using peer analysis, we proactively consider ESG factors and opportunities in the portfolio construction process.
 This allows us to construct a fully Diversification Targets portfolio where relevant financial criteria is used alongside ESG factors to measure a company's exposure to ESG risks, and their plans to manage these risks.

 Sound fundamental analysis is the foundation of all investment strategies.
 Quantitative approaches can be a highly impersonal "black box" that eschews what is important to you.
 Thematic or negative screens can result in an unDiversification Targets portfolio that is vulnerable to excessive volatility.

 Matt Lagan, CFA

-In addition, for investors or institutions seeking to align their investments with their values or mission we have offered a more traditional exclusion-based responsible approach for over twenty years.
+In addition, for investors or institutions seeking to align their investments with their values or mission, we have offered a more traditional exclusion-based responsible approach for over twenty years.
 We categorize this approach as Socially Responsible Investing (SRI).
 SRI clients consult with our investment management team to impose restrictions to exclude specific companies or industries from portfolios as their respective business practices conflict with our client's social, ethical, or moral mission statement.

-Through incorporation of ESG research* and screening tools into Congress’ research, a holistic view of corporate conduct is created.
-Preferred names in the fund are those that we deem to provide a net benefit to society.
-A full scope of ESG issues are considered, including, but not limited to:
+Through integration of ESG factors and screening tools into Congress’ research process, a holistic view of corporate conduct is created.
+While subjective in nature, names in the portfolio are those that we believe are industry leaders with regards to disclosure, resource efficiency, and positive societal impact.

 We offer customized equity portfolios that avoid exposures to companies or sectors that conflict with your social objectives.
 Common examples of exclusions include manufacturers of fossil fuels, weapons/firearms, alcohol, and gambling.
 In addition, we have a long history of working with faith-based organizations to meet their requirements.
 In particular, we offer screening based upon the United States Conference of Catholic Bishops directives.